atc3/react-native-file-transfer-android/README.md

 This module do not support header. header is always ("Accept", "application/json")
 #### Options
-* url - uri of the file in the android filesystem
+* url - uri of the file in the android filesystem (support local file path and content file path)
 * uploadUrl - endpoint to upload the file to (uses POST)
 * name - fieldName of file
 * fileName - name of the file